fogfish/gouldian/doc/user-guide.md

 **Headers**

-A handing of query string params for HTTP request is consistent with matching/extraction of path segments.
+A handing of HTTP headers is consistent with matching/extracting path segments.

-`func Header(arrows ...header.Arrow) core.Endpoint` builds an `Endpoint` that matches HTTP request headers.
+`func Header(arrows ...header.Arrow) core.Endpoint` builds the `Endpoint` that matches HTTP request headers.
 The endpoint considers headers as a hashmap, it takes a product of header matchers/extractors (they are defined in [`header`](../header/header.go) package).
 Functions `header.Is` and `header.Any` matches headers; `header.String`, `header.MaybeString`, `header.Int` and `header.MaybeInt` extracts values.

 ```go
 var length int